Historical Apoplexy · State Legislative Adaptations · Michigan

 for markup rather than food production.
 At-cost pricing delivers

 approximately four times the food value per benefit dollar.
-The food
+The

-within seven (7) years through volume surcharges.
+self-sufficiency within seven (7) years through volume surcharges.

 (D) Michigan's $125.8 billion food and agriculture industry vastly